uniquearya70/Face_Info_Predictor/README.md

-Hiii
+Hello

-Here I am detecting face from video using Microsoft Cognitive Services face-API and tells Face details like faceId,Age,Gender,emotion in the output in console with captured Image and Face details is saved into the Database.
+I have worked on face datection using webcam in real time using Microsoft Cognitive Services face-API and print gender, age, emotion as output in console and store face details in the database.
+Face is detecing face when we will hit s.

 This is tasted on linux 16.04 LTS